proshoumma/Mister-Poster/README.md

 ##License
-pMIT License](https://github.com/shoumma/Mister-Poster/blob/master/LICENSE).
+[MIT License](https://github.com/shoumma/Mister-Poster/blob/master/LICENSE).
 Do whatever you want to do.

 ## Credits